 Travel Tips How To Rent a Car Without Using a Credit Card

-Renting a car with a debit card is more complicated than using a credit card and requires a few extra steps in most cases.
-The process varies depending on the rental company or the specific location.
+Renting a car with a debit card is more complicated than using a credit card.

 Every company has a different policy, so do your research and ask beforehand if you can pay with a debit card instead of a credit card.